Bassmi Ibrahim (1941-2019)

 In the mid-1960s, the artist moved to New York, immersing himself in the world of abstract art.
 One day in Greenwich Village, Bassmi encountered in person one of his artistic influences, Mark Rothko.
 Later, while seeing his work the older artist encouraged Bassmi in his path as a painter, and Rothko remains a spiritual mentor.
 Other important influences include the Abstract Expressionists de Kooning and Pollock, and the Color Field painters Paul Jenkins and Helen Frankenthaler.
 During this period, Bassmi’s abstract paintings were shown in New York.

-Bassmi’s work is in corporate and private collections and has been widely exhibited in the United States and abroad.
-His recent solo exhibitions include those at St. Petersburg College, the University of South Florida, Eckerd College, Salt Creek Art Colony, Pensacola Museum of Art, Panama City Art Center and Parkersburg Art Center, West Virginia.
+Bassmi’s work is in several corporate and private collections and has been widely exhibited in the United States and abroad.
+His solo exhibitions include those at the Leepa Rattner Musuem of Art, Pensacola Musuem of Art, Mobile Musuem of Art and Lauren Rogers Museum of Art.